limegimlet/covid_dataviz/index.md

 {:.no_toc}

 Oct 23: In an odd coincidence, the countries where French is spoken are all at the top.

+A more general observation: Spain & Belgium were, per capita, the worst-hit countries of Europe's first wave, only to became the heralds of the second wave.
+A symptom of the political bickering within their regions?

 {% raw %}<iframe src="https://ourworldindata.org/coronavirus-data-explorer?zoomToSelection=true&minPopulationFilter=1000000&country=FRA~BEL~DEU~ITA~ESP~IRL~GBR~CHE~LUX&region=Europe&casesMetric=true&interval=smoothed&hideControls=true&perCapita=true&smoothing=7&pickerMetric=location&pickerSort=asc" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>
 {% endraw %}